ianizaguirre/Unclutter/README.md

 ## Features

-* Includes sign-up / sign-in / sign-out functionality, with encrypted passwords & an authorization flow --> ( Development In Progress )
+* Includes sign-up / sign-in / sign-out functionality, with encrypted passwords & an authorization flow -(Development In Progress)
 * Full CRUD routes
 * Deployed online and accessible to the public